Christopher Lee: 2000–2009: Resurgence in franchise films

 Lee reprised his role as Saruman in the video game The Lord of the Rings: The Battle for Middle-earth.
 He narrated and sang for the Danish musical group The Tolkien Ensemble's 2003 studio album At Dawn in Rivendell, taking the role of Treebeard, King Théoden and others in the readings or singing of their respective poems or songs.
-In 2007, he voiced the transcript of The Children of Húrin by J. R. R. Tolkien for the audiobook version of the novel.
-In 2005, Lee provided the voice of Pastor Galswells in The Corpse Bride, co-directed by Tim Burton and Mike Johnson.
-He served as the narrator on The Nightmare Before Christmas poem, also written by Tim Burton as well.
+In 2007, Lee voiced the transcript of The Children of Húrin by J. R. R. Tolkien for the audiobook version of the novel.
+In 2005, he provided the voice of Pastor Galswells in The Corpse Bride, co-directed by Tim Burton and Mike Johnson.
+He served as the narrator on The Nightmare Before Christmas poem, also written by Tim Burton.
 Lee reprised his role as Count Dooku in the animated film Star Wars: The Clone Wars (2008).

-Some thirty years after playing Francisco Scaramanga in The Man with the Golden Gun, Lee provided the voice of Scaramanga in the video game GoldenEye: Rogue Agent.
-In 2013, Lee voiced The Earl of Earl's Court in the BBC Radio 4 radio play Neverwhere by Neil Gaiman.
-Lee recorded special dialogue, in addition to serving as the Narrator, for the Lego The Hobbit video game released in April 2014; at 91 years and 316 days old he appears in the Guinness Book of Records as the oldest video game narrator.
+Some 30 years after playing Francisco Scaramanga in The Man with the Golden Gun, Lee provided the voice of Scaramanga in the video game GoldenEye: Rogue Agent.
+In 2013, he voiced The Earl of Earl's Court in the BBC Radio 4 radio play Neverwhere by Neil Gaiman.
+Lee recorded special dialogue, in addition to serving as the Narrator, for the Lego The Hobbit video game released in April 2014; at the age of 91 years and 316 days old, he appears in the Guinness Book of Records as the oldest video game narrator.

 2010–2015: Later roles

 In 2004, Lee lamented that Hollywood scripts were mainly spin-offs, as people were afraid of taking financial risks, commenting that he was mostly being offered spin-offs of Lord of the Rings or Star Wars.
-In 2010, he marked his fourth collaboration with Tim Burton by voicing the Jabberwock in Burton's adaptation of Lewis Carroll's classic book Alice in Wonderland, alongside Johnny Depp, Helena Bonham Carter and Anne Hathaway.
+In 2010, Lee marked his fourth collaboration with Tim Burton by voicing the Jabberwock in Burton's adaptation of Lewis Carroll's classic book Alice in Wonderland, alongside Johnny Depp, Helena Bonham Carter and Anne Hathaway.
 Lee respected Depp as "a fellow survivor", describing him as "inventive and [having] enormous versatility".
-In 2010, Lee received the Steiger Award (Germany) and, in February 2011, Lee was awarded the BAFTA Fellowship.
+In 2010, Lee received the Steiger Award (Germany), and in February 2011, he was awarded the BAFTA Fellowship.